Sell Your Estate Jewelry Today

 Why Sell Estate Jewelry With Worthy?

 Simply put, it is Worthy’s core values that set us apart from the rest.
 Your peace of mind and satisfaction are of utmost importance to us, something we work to provide with every step of the auction process.
-From the moment you send in your estate or antique jewelry, you can rest assured that it is fully protected by insurance as well as an air-tight transition from grading to auction.
+From the moment you send in your estate or inherited jewelry, you can rest assured that it is fully protected by insurance as well as an air-tight transition from grading to auction.
 In addition to the protections we offer, we also seek to add as much value to the overall experience and the auction result itself.

 LATEST SUCCESS STORIES

 See what sellers on our marketplace have to say:

 Authenticity + Confidence = Higher Sell Value

 To estate jewelry buyers, it is imperative to know that what they are buying is an authentic piece.
 When a buyer is unsure, they may make a lower offer to leave room for doubt.
 At the same time, many sellers of inherited and estate jewelry have a hard time authenticating and properly describing pieces on their own, leaving them reliant on a potentially biased jeweler or appraiser.